-NELP has obtained the Primary Approvals for the NEL Project that apply to the Primary Package.
-These Approvals include:
+NELP has obtained the Primary Approvals for the North East Link, which apply to the Primary Package.
+These approvals include:

-- Planning approval under the Planning and Environment Act 1987 - Cultural Heritage Management Plan (No. 15576) approved under the Aboriginal Heritage Act 2006 - Approval for works on Commonwealth land under the Environment Protection and Biodiversity Conservation Act (Cth) 1999 - Development License authorising the development and installation of the road tunnel ventilation systems for the NEL Project under the Environment Protection Act 2017.
+- Planning approval under the Planning and Environment Act 1987; - Cultural Heritage Management Plan (No. 15576) approved under the Aboriginal Heritage Act 2006: - Approval for works on Commonwealth land under the Environment Protection and Biodiversity Conservation Act (Cth) 1999; and - Development Licence authorising the development and installation of the road tunnel ventilation systems for the NEL Project under the Environment Protection Act 2017.

-Planning approval for the NEL Project is facilitated through a PSA (GC98), as gazetted on 3 January 2020.
-The PSA allows for the use and development of the NEL Project, subject to specific controls set out in the NEL Project Incorporated Document which apply to all land within the designated Project boundary.
+Planning approval for the NEL Project is facilitated through a Planning Scheme Amendment (PSA) (GC98), as gazetted on the 3rd of January 2020.
+The PSA allows for the use and development of the North East Link Project, subject to specific controls set out in the North East Link Project Incorporated Document which apply to all land within the designated project boundary.